 iMessage for Android Users

-We were really hoping that iOS 10 included a release of iMessage for Android users.
+We were hoping that iOS 11 included a release of iMessage for Android users.
 But alas, no!
-So for those folks using Android phones there are some options for you, including apps like iMessage Android and others available from the Google Play Store Using these apps allows you to iMessage between iPhones, other iDevices, Mac computers, and your Android phones.
+So for those folks using Android phones, there are some options for you, including apps like iMessage Android and others available from the Google Play Store Using these apps allows you to iMessage between iPhones, other iDevices, Mac computers, and your Android phones.
 This means you send texts to iDevice users all from your Android phone–a truly cross-device chat experience.

 We hope that someday soon, Apple releases a cross-platform version of iMessage for all types of devices and operating systems.
-An online messaging service is ideal, so we are able to access our iMessages and conversations anytime, from anywhere including work.
-Unfortunately, that day is not here yet so we have to use workarounds like Chrome Remote Desktop.
+An online messaging service is ideal so that we can access our iMessages and conversations anytime, from anywhere including work.
+Unfortunately, that day is not here yet, so we have to use workarounds like Chrome Remote Desktop.